molily/molily.de/_posts/2017-11-25-robust-javascript.md

 For websites, the tester needs to execute the tasks with different browsers, devices and internet connections to catch all possible errors.

-Manual testing with step-by-step instructions is probably the most time-consuming and expensive type of testing, but it’s highly beneficial.
+Manual testing with step-by-step instructions is probably the most time-consuming and expensive type of testing, but it is highly beneficial.
 Alongside with real user testing, manual testing can quickly find errors caused by client-side JavaScript.

 Manual testing is more than just following fixed instructions.
 The challenging role of the software tester grew in the role of a quality assurance engineer to include tasks like setting up test plans, orchestrating test execution and setting up automated tests.